apify/apify-sdk-js/packages/actor-scraper/puppeteer-scraper/README.md

 _boolean_

-When set to true, console messages from the browser will be included in the actor's log.
+When set to true, console messages from the browser will be included in the Actor's log.
 This may result in the log being flooded by error messages, warnings and other messages of little value (especially with a high concurrency).

 ### Custom data